- When are tax year 2014 returns due?

 |are a full or part-year resident claiming credit for taxes paid to another state||TC-40S Note: Complete another TC-40S if you are claiming a credit for more than three states|

-Complete information about Utah residency can be found here.
+Complete information about Utah residency is available at Residency and Domicile.

 A nonresident individual is one who was not domiciled in Utah or was in Utah for temporary purposes for less than 183 days during the taxable year and does not maintain a place of abode in Utah.
 Income received by a nonresident from Utah sources is taxable in Utah.